Growing Lavender: Easy-Care Tips for a Fragrant Garden

 With a USDA hardiness zone of 5-9, lavender is a perennial plant that typically grows as a sub-shrub.
 With a compact and bushy growth habit, it has multiple stems arising from a woody base.
 The overall size of lavender can vary depending on the variety, ranging from 1 to 3 feet in height and width.

-Lavender leaves are a grayish-green color that is highly aromatic, releasing a calming fragrance when brushed or crushed.
+English Lavender leaves are a grayish-green color that is highly aromatic, releasing a calming fragrance when brushed or crushed.

-But it’s not just the foliage that’s fragrant, because the flowers are equally aromatic.
+But it’s not just the foliage that’s fragrant, because lavender flowers are equally aromatic.
 The plant produces beautiful spikes or clusters atop slender stems that come in various shades of purple, blue, and pink, depending on the variety.

 They are also a favorite of bees and butterflies, making them an excellent option for pollinator gardens.
+These deer-resistant plants make excellent cut flowers as well as dried flowers too.

 Is Lavender a Perennial or Annual?

+Lavender is a perennial that will come back every year with the proper care.
 Perennial plants are those that have a life cycle lasting for more than two years.
-Unlike annuals which complete their life cycle in a single growing season and biennials which require two growing seasons, perennials have the ability to regrow and bloom year after year.
+Unlike annuals which complete their life cycle in a single growing season and biennials which require two growing seasons, perennials can regrow and bloom year after year.

 Lavender plants fall into the category of perennial herbs.
 With proper care and suitable growing conditions, they can live for several years, bringing beauty and fragrance to your garden year after year.